1. A Previous “End of the Age”?

 8) The phrases “come in peaceably” (11:21) and “enter peaceably” (11:24) are more characteristic of modern means of gaining power – through voting or through media and financial manipulation – which do not require the use of military force.
 In the section dealing with the wars of ancient history (11:2-20), no mention is made of this peculiar “peaceable entry” strategy.
 (Points 6-8 are covered in Posts “Vile Person Arrives” and “Rise to Power”.)

 9) Nor does the expression “fathers… forefathers” (11:24) appear in that part of the message that dealt exclusively with ancient history (11:2-20).
-In the ancient language, it was a way of saying that the activities of this distant-future “king” (the Antichrist) would be totally different to how things were done in ages past – especially in the realms of war technology and religion.
+In the ancient language, it was a way of projecting into the distant future to explain that the activities of this distant-future “king” (the Antichrist) would be totally different to how things were done in ages past – especially in the realms of war technology and religion.

 10) The use of special, complex, computerized “devices” in warfare (11:24-25, KJV) is a feature peculiar to modern times.
 (Points 9-10 are covered here in this Post).